M2Team/Nagisa/README.md

 # Nagisa - One of Download Utilities for Windows Universal Platform.

+- Mouri_Naruto's Notice: I emptied this project in revision 65 because of refactoring source code.

 # License

 - Nagisa is distributed under the MIT license.